MatheusW166/globo.com-clone/README.md

 # globo.com-clone

-Simplified globo.com main page made with HTML5 and CSS.
+globo.com simplified main page with responsive layout made with HTML5 and CSS.